mrgrain/autobahn/README.md

 ```

 #### Manual setup
-After installing the composer dependencies, set up a basic configuration by copying `.env.example` to `.env` and adjust it to your needs:
+After installing composer dependencies, set up the basic configuration by copying `.env.example` to `.env` and adjust it to your needs:
 ```
 cp .env.example .env
 vim .env
 ```
-This most likely required you to change the database connection details and set an appropriate `WP_HOME` URL.
+This most likely requires you to change the database connection details and set an appropriate `WP_HOME` URL.

 Next generate the WordPress security keys using Autobahn CLI:
 ```